Effort Over Convenience

 So I worked around it.

-I arranged to borrow my cousin's car.
+I arranged to borrow a car.
 At first, that was an issue—there was resistance to me using it "to go see a girl," as if the reason should matter more than the logistics.
 Ironically, it was my mother—who wanted me home for dinner—who helped convince them to let me use it.

 Sometimes compromise arrives from unexpected places.